dmbaturin/ocamlbook.org/book/polymorphism.md

 Since we are not ready for polymorphic collections yet, we'll consider simpler but useful examples that require nothing but functions— _combinators_.

 A combinator, strictly speaking, is an expression that has no free variables.
-Loosely, that term is often used for any functions that help you make new functions from existing ones.
+That term is often loosely applied to functions that help you make new functions from existing ones.

 Let's examine two combinators from the standard library that can make your life easier: `@@` and `|>`.

 The `@@` operator (and remember, operators are functions) takes a function and some other value and applies the function to that value.
-Its practical use is to reduce the number of parentheses you need in your expressions.
+You can use it to reduce the number of parentheses you need in your expressions.
 Compare these equivalent expressions:

 ```
 let () = print_endline (string_of_int 5)